Why the anti-nodal quasiparticle dispersion is so flat in the superconducting cuprates?

-According to the above level repulsion picture, the emergence of the flat quasiparticle band in the anti-nodal region would rely crucially on the momentum transferred by the fluctuation in the scattering process.
-In particular, if the scattering is caused by the $B_{1g}$ oxygen buckling phonon mode with a vanishing momentum, we should not expect the appearance of the flat quasiparticle band.
+In the level repulsion picture discussed above, a momentum transfer of $\mathbf{Q}=(\pi,\pi)$ in the electron scattering process is crucial for the emergence of the flat quasiparticle band in the anti-nodal region.
+This argues against a phonon origin of the peak-dip-hump structure in the cupartes, since the $B_{1g}$ oxygen buckling phonon mode does not posses such a characteristic momentum.
 The coupling to the $(\pi,\pi)$ spin resonance mode is also not likely the origin for the flat quasiparticle band, although it has the right momentum.
 The reason is two fold.
-Firstly, the spectral weight of the resonance mode is very small and also temperature dependent.
-So it is not likely to produce the observed strong and almost temperature independent quasiparticle renormalization effect in the anti-nodal region.
-Secondly, the resonance mode has a well defined energy and it is very hard to produce the broad and almost featureless hump structure in the ARPES spectrum.
-In the spin-Fermion model, it is the diffusive nature of spin fluctuation that is responsible for the broadness and featurelessness of the high energy hump.
+First, the spectral weight of the spin resonance mode is very small and is at the same time strongly temperature dependent.
+It is hard to believe that such a small spectral weight can produce the strong and almost temperature independent quasiparticle renormalization effect observed in the ARPES experiment.
+Second, the spin resonance mode has a well defined energy.
+It is thus hard to believe that it can produce the broad and almost featureless hump structure in the ARPES spectrum.
+In the spin-Fermion model, it is the diffusive fluctuation of the local moment in a broad energy range that is responsible for such a broad and almost featureless high energy hump structure.

-Previous studies have commonly used the peak-dip separation(more precisely, the separation between the peak and the inflection point near the dip) as an estimate of the Boson energy in the electron-Boson coupling picture.
-In our theory, such an energy is determined by both the size of the spin gap and the shift in the quasiparticle pole caused by the level repulsion effect.
-Since both the spin gap and the shift in the quasiparticle pole are of the order of the pairing gap, it is not surprising to find linear correlation between the mode energy defined in this way and the energy of the resonance mode, which is also of the order of the pairing gap.
-However, this correlation by no means imply that the peak-dip-hump structure is induced by the $(\pi,\pi)$ resonance mode, whose spectral weight is too small to cause any significant self-energy correction.
+Previous studies have commonly used the peak-dip separation in the anti-nodal spectrum as an estimate of the Boson energy in the electron-Boson coupling picture.
+In our theory, such an energy is determined by the size of the spin gap(or pairing gap) and the strength of the level repulsion effect, which are proportional to each other since both are self-energy correction from the spin-Fermion coupling.
+It is thus not surprising to find linear correlation between the mode energy defined in this way and the energy of the spin resonance mode, which is of the order of the pairing gap.
+However, this correlation does not imply that the peak-dip-hump structure is induced by the spin resonance mode, whose spectral weight is too small to cause any significant self-energy correction.